-- Any portion of heating system within the passenger area creates sharp edges, projections or other hazards to passengers. - 2.
+- Any portion of heating system within the passenger area creates sharp edges, projections or other hazards to passengers. - There is a visible leak in the passenger compartment or driver's area. - 2.
 Defrosters Inspect windshield defroster system for: - Airflow, heat, and coverage area. - Blower operations, condition, and control switches. - Condition of ductwork, diffusers, and fresh air control (if equipped).

 - Defroster system does not function.

 - 3. Air Conditioner Inspect A/C for:

 - A/C performance for cooling

 - Blower operations, condition, and control switches

-- · System leaks, condition, and hose shielding
+- System leaks, condition, and hose shielding

 - Condition of ductwork

-- · Check condition of evaporator filter and clean if necessary
+- Check condition of evaporator filter and clean if necessary

-- Defroster blower does not work on low or high speed. - Blower switches are damaged or loose. - Ductwork or diffusers are loose or damaged. - Fresh air control (if equipped) does not function. - Airflow is not present at all defroster outlets.
+- Defroster blower does not work on low or high speed. - Blower switches are damaged or loose. - Ductwork or diffusers are loose or damaged.

+- Fresh air control (if equipped) does not function.

+- Airflow is not present at all defroster outlets.

 - 4. External Driver Fan Inspect driver fan for:

 - Presence of fan, mounting and condition

 - Blade condition

 - Protective cage mounting and condition

 - Operation and switch.